mubashirhassanpk/Manus-AI-Prompts/README.md

 Here's a YouTube video: https://www.youtube.com/watch?v=ugvHCXCOMm4 Make it into 10-page slides with sleek design and relevant images.
 Help me quickly grasp the idea of this podcast.

+## Prompt 9:
+Okay I have created Blogging agent I want to automate my blogging, for this I am confused which niche should I select, I am more interested to go with spanish language or any other language other than in english to target micro audience for better growth as competition will be low on those languages.
+So for blogging I need 3 broad macro niches and then each niche I need you to find 3 super micro niche to start blogging, remember I am targeting off page SEO so the entire blog will be depend on the topic I choose, scrap competition and find out the website which has been built in last 3 months and by following these rules come up with plan

+1. I need you to find 3 macro niche specifically targeting Man or Women or informational
+2. Under each niche I want you to give me 3 micro niches

+3. Remember the micro niche should be high volume and very low competition, the keyword search should be more than 100K+ in a month and competition level should be almost zero

+4. I am not interested in English websites so find keywords in other language but translate it for me in english

+5. Scrap web deeply and find out what website blog has been built on that micro niche which is getting quite high views like more than 100K+ per month

+6. Remember that blog or website do not has more than 50 articles and not older than 3 months or if you find good blog that crossing this bracket yes you can

+7. If it is tool website that would be plus

+8. I need action Plan for those micro niches, which blog should I write, the title, the no of keywords, I will be using totally AI to write those blogs

+9. Also suggest some SEO tips to improve my website

+10. Niches should not be on trending topics like summer outfits, or makeup or any thing which work on trend

+11. I need all data in english, only the keywords in spanish with table showing the volume and Opportunity score

+12. Give me the list of at least 20 Keywords in micro niches to target

+Follow strictly those rules and Do deep research

 --------------------

 # Coding Porompts: